mvolkmann/blog/src/htmx.md

 ## Tailwind

-There are two approaches for using Tailwind in an HTMX app.
+There are two approaches for using Tailwind for CSS styling in an HTMX app.

 The easiest approach is to include it from a CDN with this `link` tag: